 During her career as an attorney, Ms. Spaeth has served as trial counsel in numerous successful efforts, including securing a unanimous jury verdict on behalf of cross-defendant, Baxter Healthcare Corporation, in a complex commercial litigation case; winning summary judgment in favor of Seattle Genetics, Inc. in a patent and breach of contract case; proving infringement by several semiconductor technology companies on behalf of LSI Corporation, Inc.; obtaining critical claim construction ruling resulting in a judgment in favor of defendant, Perclose, Inc.; obtaining a judgment in favor of patentee, StarSight Telecast, Inc., on inequitable conduct charges; and successfully representing Hyundai in a patent infringement and licensing lawsuit.

 Ms. Spaeth is a member of the firm's Executive Committee.
 In March 2003, San Jose Business Journal named Ms. Spaeth as one of the top 50 “Most Influential Women in Business” at their Women in Business Breakfast.
 Additionally, in April 2003, Ms. Spaeth was profiled in the San Francisco Business Times as one of the “100 Most Influential Women in Business.”
 She has been recognized repeatedly for Life Sciences in The International Who's Who of Business Lawyers.
-Ms. Spaeth was recognized as a Northern California "Super Lawyer" for Intellectual Property Litigation in 2004 and again in 2020 and the nine years immediately preceding by Super Lawyers magazine.
-She was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2021 and the eight years immediately preceding.
+Ms. Spaeth was recognized as a Northern California "Super Lawyer" for Intellectual Property Litigation in 2004 and again in 2021 and the ten years immediately preceding by Super Lawyers magazine.
+She was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2022 and the nine years immediately preceding.
 Ms. Spaeth was selected by Legal Media Group as a leader in Patent Law and recognized in the prestigious 2017, 2018, and 2019 Expert Guide to the World's Leading Women in Business Law.
 She was listed in the 2013 edition of Chambers USA.
 Ms. Spaeth is a recipient of Valparaiso University's 2017 Alumni Achievement Award.

 Secured unanimous jury verdict on behalf of cross-defendant Baxter Healthcare Corporation in a complex commercial litigation case.